Quantum Cyber Security for Satellites

 QRNGs are safer and more robust than other traditional sources or entropy (randomness) such as True Random Number Generators (TRNGs).
 This is because the quantum entropy source is based on a simple, controlled and, most importantly, provably secure physical process.

 QRNGs create raw random bits with a high level of entropy, while classical TRNGs rely heavily on deterministic post-processing to correct a large range of imperfections.
-Moreover, thanks to simple monitoring of a few key parameters, QRNGs offer a high degree of protection against external factors that could affect randomness.
-By contrast, many classical TRNGs are sensitive to environmental changes and thus vulnerable to undetected attacks or failures.
+Moreover, thanks to the simple monitoring of a few key parameters, QRNGs offer a high degree of protection against external factors that could affect randomness.
+By contrast, many classical TRNGs are sensitive to environmental changes and are thus vulnerable to undetected attacks or failures.

-QRNGs always guarantee the highest quality entropy.
+Therefore, QRNGs always guarantee the highest quality entropy.

-How QRNGs enhance security of satellite communications
+How can QRNGs enhance satellite communications security?

 To address the growing market need for space-suitable sources of entropy, ID Quantique (IDQ) has successfully developed two variations of its IDQ20MC1 QRNG chip.
-These highly robust models are the world’s first radiation-hardened family of devices made to withstand the extreme harshness of the space environment.
+These highly robust models are the world’s first radiation-hardened family of devices, made to withstand the extreme harshness of the space environment.

 Designed and tested to ECSS-Q-ST-60-13, the IDQ20MC1-S1 and IDQ20MC1-S3 serve the entire range of mission profiles for use in space, requiring Rad Hard or Rad Tolerant devices.

-- The IDQ20MC1-S3 is a Class 3 device, predominately for use in Low Earth Orbit (LEO) missions.
+- The IDQ20MC1-S3 is a Class 3 device, predominately for use in low earth orbit (LEO) missions.

 IDQ is the first to enable satellite security designers to upgrade their encryption keys to quantum-enhanced keys.
 For more details on the S1 and S3 models, check out the QRNG Chips Range Spec Sheet.

-Space-grade QRNG at a glance
+IDQ’s space-grade QRNG at a glance

-- Compact size – IDQ’s QRNG chips are the smallest on the market.
+- Compact Size – IDQ’s QRNG chips are the smallest on the market.
 Their compact form means they are perfectly suited for use in a wide variety of products, including satellites, autonomous vehicles, drones, and smart devices.

-- Robustness – Designed, built, and tested with resilience in mind, IDQ’s QRNG chips deliver high performance and an extended lifetime of operation, even in the harsh environs of space.
+- Robustness – Designed, built, and tested with resilience in mind, IDQ’s QRNG Chips deliver high performance and an extended lifetime of operation, even in the harsh environs of space.

 - Cost efficiency – QRNG technology has become more cost-effective in recent years, making it an affordable and accessible solution for satellite providers of all sizes.
 The cost of implementing QRNGs can be offset by the long-term benefits of increased security and regulatory compliance.